Part Three: National Security

 What’s at Stake

-The escalating tensions between the U.S. and China could have wide-ranging security consequences for the U.S. and key allies that share critical intelligence information, particularly in the case of the UK, which is both moving forward with Huawei technology and part of the Five Eyes Alliance—the security information-sharing network that consists of the U.S., the UK, Australia, New Zealand, and Canada.
+The escalating tensions between the U.S. and China could have wide-ranging security consequences for the U.S. and key allies that share critical intelligence information.
+The UK is no longer moving forward with Huawei, but other key U.S. allies such as Germany and France are still pushing forward with using Huawei equipment.
 All countries currently implementing Huawei 5G equipment run general security risks, from the current quality of the software to ongoing concerns related to intellectual property.

 Breaking Down the U.S.–Huawei Security Confrontation